-The evaluation starts by aligning the system-produced words to the gold standard ones (see details).
-Once the words are aligned, we will compute the Labeled Attachment Score (LAS) as the main scoring metric.
+The evaluation starts by aligning the system-produced words to the gold standard ones (see below).
+Once the words are aligned, we will compute LAS as the main scoring metric.
 Systems will be ranked by a macro-average over all test sets.

 Labeled Attachment Score (LAS)

 is a standard evaluation metric in dependency parsing: the percentage